 And over all these virtues put on love, which binds them all together in perfect unity.Colossians 3:14 NIV

-When describing love to the Colossian church, Paul explained the unity of the fruit of the spirit by explained that patience, meekness, kindness, self-control are all manifested in true love.
+When describing love to the Colossian church, Paul explained the unity of the fruit of the spirit by saying that patience, meekness, kindness, and self-control are all manifested in true love.
 True love has patience.
 True love is never proud or boastful.
 True love has a cause to rejoice.
 True love is ever faithful.
 Paul described love as the bond that binds all the other virtues together.
 (Col 3:14)

 Jesus said “No greater love hath a man than this, that he lay down his life for his friends.”
 (John 15:13) The greatest form of love is self-sacrificial and demonstrates itself in the life of a Christian through a concern for others.
-Love for others will lead us to pray for others, show kindness and generosity, and encourage and uplift our neighbors.
+Love for others will lead us to pray for them, show kindness and generosity, and encourage and uplift our neighbors.

 Love for our elderly family may cause us to sacrifice some of our time to visit and help them.
 Love for our children can cause us to sacrifice some of our own wants and desires to ensure their needs are met.
 Love for our spouse can lead to us to sacrifice in compromise.
 Love for our friends and neighbors can lead us to visit them when they are sick, offer encouragement when they are down, or provide help to them in time of need.